-When your client imports the changes you have made to the Accountant's Copy of her file, the dividing date restrictions are removed.
-If you do not want the client to add or edit transactions prior to the dividing date, make sure you also set a closing date prior to exporting the data for the client.
+When your clients import the changes you have made to the Accountant's Copy of their files, the dividing date restrictions are removed.
+If you do not want a client to add or edit transactions prior to the dividing date, make sure you also set a closing date prior to exporting the data for the client.